Lolomgrofl/crypto-predictions/README.md

 # Crypto_Predictions

-A simple neural network for crypto price prediction.
+A simple neural network for crypto price predictions.